jbakse/compform_site/content/tiles/index.md

 ![edge_full](./figures/edge_full.png){scale}

-In those cases a smaller set can be used.
+In those cases, a smaller set can be used.

 ![edge_5](./figures/edge_5.png){scale}